-Let the world come to you via TV, internet
+Let the world come to you via TV, Internet

-For me the last night to see the Knights or any other of our favorites was March 13 as all the restaurants were closed.
+For me the last night to see the Knights or any other of our favorites was Friday, March 13, as all restaurants closed.

-I can still get my chicken Caesar salad or slice of pizza with tomatoes and spinach-to-go at Luna, Pad Thai to go at Thai Bistro, Bar B Q and other treats at Goldrush, my breakfast croissant sandwich at Burger King and, can even have food delivered from N’tinno’s and Applebees and others.
+I can still get my chicken Caesar salad or slice of pizza with tomatoes and spinach to go at Luna, Pad Thai to go at Thai Bistro, barbecue and other treats at Gold Rush and my breakfast croissant sandwich at Burger King.
+I can even have food delivered from N’tino’s and Applebees and others.

 The March 24 performance is still viewable to the public on Facebook, via George DeJong or Greg Wollaston’s Facebook page.

-Broadway Knights, the trio, will perform another Living Room Concert Live! at 7 p.m.
-Tuesday.
-Viewers can watch via Facebook live stream (George DeJong or Greg Wollaston) and also on You Tube, live streaming as “Broadway Knights.”
+Broadway Knights, the trio, was scheduled to perform another Living Room Concert Live! recently.
+Viewers were to be able to watch via Facebook live stream (George DeJong or Greg Wollaston) and also on You Tube, live streaming as “Broadway Knights.”

-Thanks to PayPal, there is even a virtual tip jar so I can make a contribution to the musicians.
-I have used PayPal for several transactions over the years and nothing could be easier ... just type in your credit card information which is all coded in some way for your safety and you can easily “pay the pipers”
+Thanks to PayPal there is even a virtual tip jar so I can make a contribution to the musicians.
+I have used PayPal for several transactions over the years and nothing could be easier.
+Just enter your credit card information in the secure website and you can easily “pay the pipers.”

-Barbara said they had viewers from all over the U.S. and not just Venice last Tuesday.
-Their next live performance will be from 7-8 p.m.
-Tuesday on Facebook.
+Barbara said they had viewers from all over the U.S. and not just Venice recently.

 Anyone with access to Facebook can watch.
 Just go to the George DeJong or Greg Wollaston page on Facebook.